Erebea/bolt-style-gauges/README.md

 Also Inspired by the alt1 plugin: https://github.com/NadyaNayme/job-gauges

-Currently the gauges are toggled on/off based on which level 95 statboosting prayer or damage boosting ultimate you have activated. (more to be added)
+Currently the gauges are toggled on/off based on which level 95 statboosting prayer or damage boosting ultimate you have activated (more to be added.)

 Previews: